Postcard from Mobile World Congress 2018 in Barcelona

 On Monday we went to IoT Stars featuring promising startups dealing with connected things, Tuesday and Drink Entrepreneurs where I meet a promising business partner from Ukraine and finally Wednesday and Swedish Beers – legendary event with a lot of possibilities to drink beer with C-levels.

-There weren’t a lot of Blockchain companies.
+There weren’t a lot of Blockchain companies at Mobile World Congress this year.
 I’ve counted around 5-7 of them.
 It was really disappointing because we this technology can be easily linked with security or smart cities.

 My 2 cents:

-So MWC showed a great number of innovations in technology.
+So Mobile World Congress showed a great number of innovations in technology.
 There are 2 things that puzzled me.
 The first is, how is it possible that this whole industry of communications is all working towards and on the same topics?
 Is that a good thing?
 Bad?
 I honestly don’t know.
 But I’ve met no disrupter in the field.
 The second topic on my mind was Asian technology lead.
-China and South Korea really dominated this year’ MWC.
+China and South Korea really dominated the MWC this year.
 Imagine that Huawei had several booths and the biggest one was located on half of a large hall and wasn’t open for everyone.
 You had to have a special invite.
 They’ve opened it for only 2 hours on Thursday between 10 am and 12 pm but there were queues about 5 hours 😀

 I saw a lot of new smartphones from Chinese manufacturers that I wasn’t aware of before.